BEFORE THE EVENT

 Boxer Ticket sales v Online Sales - How does that work?

 Each boxer has been given twenty physical tickets to sell.
-Physical tickets from boxers are priced at $35, online tickets are $40.
+Physical tickets from boxers are priced at $40, online tickets are $45.
 Anyone who purchases one of these tickets will need the physical ticket to gain entrance on the night.
-The boxers should collect all ticket money and return to a committee member.
+The boxers should collect all ticket money and return to a committee member (at a gym visit or boxer meetup).
 Online ticket sales are will-call only.
 If a friend of a boxer would prefer to purchase online, they can do so.
 This online sale will be will-call ONLY and the boxer SHOULD NOT supply that person with a ticket.

 When paying for tickets, who should a check be made out to?